morulus/promiseFactory/README.md

 promiseFactory
 --
-An function promiseFactory can create custom Promise with your own configuration
+An factory-function that can create custom Promise with your own configuration

 # Getting started